 The cupcake display in the window of the Notting Hill location is a sweet touch!
-If you’re staying in one of our London vacation rentals in Notting Hill, you can stop by to try the different flavours of cupcakes made daily.
-How can you pick your favourite without trying them all?
+If you’re staying in one of our London vacation rentals in Notting Hill, you can stop by to try the different flavors of cupcakes made daily.
+How can you pick your favorite without trying them all?

 If you need a break with something sweet while out shopping and visiting the museums on Exhibition Row in South Kensington, stop by The Hummingbird Bakery located on Old Brompton Road near Cromwell Road and the South Kensington Tube station.
 You’ll spot the same pink awning outside a pretty white Victorian building.